Kunter-Bunt/PowerPagesClientAPI/README.md

 ## Grids and subgrids
 ### GridControl
-- :x: addOnLoad
+- :white_check_mark: addOnLoad
-- :x: getEntityName
+- :white_check_mark: getEntityName
 - :x: getFetchXml
-- :x: getGrid
+- :white_check_mark: getGrid
-- :x: getGridType
+- :white_check_mark: getGridType
 - :x: getRelationship
-- :x: getUrl
+- :o: getUrl
+  This function simply returns the Url of the current page
 - :x: getViewSelector
 - :x: openRelatedGrid
 - :x: refresh
 - :x: refreshRibbon
-- :x: removeOnLoad
+- :white_check_mark: removeOnLoad

 ### Grid
-- :x: getRows
+- :white_check_mark: getRows
-- :x: getSelectedRows
+- :o: getSelectedRows
+Since you can't select rows in Power Pages and instead perform operation directly on the row, this function will always return an empty list.
 - :x: getTotalRecordCount

 ### GridRow
+- :white_check_mark: data
-- :x: getData
+- :white_check_mark: getData

 ### GridRowData
-- :x: getEntity
+- :white_check_mark: getEntity
+- :white_check_mark: entity

 ### GridEntity
-- :x: getEntityName
+- :white_check_mark: getEntityName
-- :x: getEntityReference
+- :white_check_mark: getEntityReference
-- :x: getId
+- :white_check_mark: getId
-- :x: getPrimaryAttributeValue
+- :white_check_mark: getPrimaryAttributeValue
+- :white_check_mark: attributes
+  Note: Official docs are missing this property

 ### GridAttribute
-- :x: getName
+- :white_check_mark: getName
-- :x: getRequiredLevel
+- :o: getRequiredLevel
+  Grids are not editable in Power Pages.
+This function will only return "none".
-- :x: getValue
+- :white_check_mark: getValue
-- :x: setRequiredLevel
+- :o: setRequiredLevel
+  Grids are not editable in Power Pages.
+This function will do nothing.
-- :x: setValue
+- :white_check_mark: setValue
+  Grids are not editable in Power Pages.
+This function will only change the display.
+- :white_check_mark: controls
+  Note: Official docs are missing this property

 ### GridCell
-- :x: clearNotification
+- :o: clearNotification
+  Grids are not editable in Power Pages.
+This function will do nothing.
-- :x: getDisabled
+- :o: getDisabled
+  Grids are not editable in Power Pages.
+This function will only return true.
-- :x: getLabel
+- :white_check_mark: getLabel
-- :x: setDisabled
+- :o: setDisabled
+  Grids are not editable in Power Pages.
+This function will do nothing.
-- :x: setNotification
+- :o: setNotification
+  Grids are not editable in Power Pages.
+This function will do nothing.

 ### ViewSelector
 - :x: getCurrentView